naacbin/CovenantDecryptor/README.md

 CovenantDecryptor is designed to decrypt the communication data of Covenant traffic.

+> The extraction of the private key from memory is applicable to other C2, such as Empire, given its use of the `RSACryptoServiceProvider` to create the key.

 ## How Covenant communication works ?

 The Covenant communication initialization consists of 3 stages :